ramantehlan/blog/content/post/HowToSpeak.md

 # How To Start

 **1. Don't Start with a joke.** <br>
-As people are still getting adjusted to your way of speaking and the environment, they might not be ready for a joke.
+As people are still getting adjusted to your way of speaking, they might not be ready for a joke.

 **2. Start with an empowerment promise.**<br>
 Tell people what they are going to know by the end of the talk.
 Show the result they are going to get and then talk about the process.